 Source: Multiple varied sources

 Understand leadership incentives paints only a partial picture, as the FTC and DOJ depend on a large body of civil servants to carry out their functions.
-We initially hoped to see whether civil servants revolved out of government and into private sector jobs at an increasing rate like their leaders.
-However, we have been unable to find relevant and reliable data on tenure length and post-government positions.
+We initially hoped to see whether civil servants revolved out of government and into private-sector jobs at an increasing rate like their leaders.
+However, we have been unable to find relevant and reliable data on tenure length and post-government positions for agency staff.
 As a second-best approach, we look at changes in their incentives to leave government posts for the private sector.
 To do so, we look at the differential in salaries between a similar position in government and in private practice.
 The greater that differential, the more difficult it will be for government officials to resist the lure of the private sector.

-Figure XXX below tracks the compensation over time of several public employment positions, comparing it to the average compensation per equity partner of the top-100 US law firms and to the median cost of houses sold in the Washington D.C. area, where most of the staff resides.
+Figure XXX below tracks the compensation over time of several public employment positions, comparing it to the average compensation per equity partner of the top-100 US law firms and to the median cost of houses sold in the Washington D.C. area, where most staffers reside.
 For comparison, we also add data on first-year associate pay in top-tier law firms.
-This number is presented both adjusted solely per inflation and adjusted per inflation and per GDP growth.
+This number is presented both adjusted solely for inflation and adjusted for inflation and for GDP growth.

 Figure XXX: Real Salary in Constant 2011$ for lawyers in the public and private sector